Florin-Purice/FitFileOverlay/README.md

 ## Getting started

+### Install

-### Option 1
+* Option 1

-Download the zip of the latest [version](https://github.com/Florin-Purice/FitFileOverlay/releases), extract it into its own folder and run.
-Requires [.NET Runtime](https://dotnet.microsoft.com/en-us/download/dotnet) to be installed (e.g. `FitOverlay_net10_win-x64.zip` needs .NET 10).
+Download and install the [latest version](https://github.com/Florin-Purice/FitFileOverlay/releases).
+It will install the required .NET version if it's missing.

-### Option 2
+* Option 2

-Download the `selfcontained` version which doesn't require .NET Runtime to be installed.
+Install the [self-contained]() version which doesn't require .NET Runtime to be installed (bigger file size).

 > [!IMPORTANT]
-> This app makes use of [`FFMpegCore`](https://github.com/rosenbjerg/FFMpegCore) which requires either:
-> * an [install of ffmpeg](https://www.gyan.dev/ffmpeg/builds/) - recommended, install with `winget install ffmpeg`
-> * or a directory containing ffmpeg/ffprobe binaries and a config file that points at that directory ([release 1.0.0](https://github.com/Florin-Purice/FitFileOverlay/releases/tag/1.0.0) contains `ffmpeg_fix.zip`, extract it into the executing directory if you don't want to install ffmpeg).
+> This app requires ffmpeg to run.
+At startup it will check for a valid ffmpeg install and if one is not found it will prompt the user if he or she wants the app to automatically setup ffmpeg binaries.

+### Update

+The app will check for updates at startup and prompt the user for installing them.
+Install/update process is handled by [velopack](https://velopack.io/).

 ## Usage